The world has changed. As such, the way many of us do business has changed along with it.

 Nearly 93% of communication involves what's known as nonverbal cues.
 This is important to understand for effective virtual presentations.

 Nonverbal cues involve our gestures and overall body language.
-Because of this, one of the easiest ways to increase engagement during a remote presentation is to increase your personal visibility on camera.
+Because of this, one of the easiest ways to increase engagement during a remote presentation is to increase your visibility on camera.

 Avoid making the mistake of hiding your face while talking to audience members.
 You'll lose your audience before you've even begun presenting.